ahesselgesser/TeamAAA/README.md

 The application will be available at **127.0.0.1:8000**.

 Here is the video instruction of the milestone1: https://use.vg/JkjmjV
-## Release Notes for Milestone 3

-What we are doing in this milestone is creating an application that allows users to upload files by using the Django framework.
-Our current progress is in line with our expectations.
-Our next step is to work on integrating the parser script and database into the Django framework.

-## Release Notes for Milestone 4
+## Release Notes for Final Milestone

-What we are doing in this milestone is allowing the user to view the uploaded data on the web page so they can analyze the data.
-Our current progress is in line with our expectations.
-Our next step is to work on integrating the parser script and database into the Django framework and to begin adding natural language analysis of the SLOs.
+The application is a document parser that you can upload select docx documents to in order to parse out the information into a database for academic assessment reports.
+You upload files on the upload page and can search for them on the search page.
+The search page has a number of filters that will help you.
+When you click on a link to a report you can view all of the information that was uploaded from the report.